rdev02/docker-openvpn/README.md

 The configuration is located in `/etc/openvpn`, and the Dockerfile declares that directory as a volume.
-It means that you can start another container with the `--volumes-from` flag, and access the configuration.
+It means that you can start another container with the `-v` flag, and access different set of configuration(tcp).
 The volume also holds the PKI keys and certs so that it could be backed up.

-To generate a client certificate, `kylemanna/openvpn` uses EasyRSA via the `easyrsa` command in the container's path.
+To generate a client certificate, `rdev02/docker-openvpn` uses EasyRSA via the `easyrsa` command in the container's path.
 The `EASYRSA_*` environmental variables place the PKI CA under `/etc/opevpn/pki`.

-Conveniently, `kylemanna/openvpn` comes with a script called `ovpn_getclient`, which dumps an inline OpenVPN client configuration file.
+Conveniently, `rdev02/docker-openvpn` comes with a script called `ovpn_getclient`, which dumps an inline OpenVPN client configuration file.
 This single file can then be given to a client for access to the VPN.